 Configuration Log File The ConfigName property determines the root name (without extension) used by the engine for the configuration log file.
 The extension used for the configuration log file is determined by the LogExtension property.
 The location of the configuration log file is determined by the ConfigPath property.
 The maximum size of the log file can be controlled via the MaxLogFileSize property.
 Log entries are added to the log in a circular fashion, meaning that once the maximum log file size ia reached, ElevateDB will start re-using the oldest log entries for new log entries.
 The default value is 1048576 bytes.
 Which types of logged events are recorded in the log can be controlled by the LogCategories property.
 By default, all categories of events are logged (Information, Warning, or Error).
 Warning It is very important that all applications accessing the same configuration file use the same maximum log file size for the configuration log file.
 Using different values can result in log entries being prematurely overwritten or appearing "out-of-order" when viewing the log entries via the LogEvents Table.
 Catalog File The CatalogName property determines the root name (without extension) used by the engine for all database catalog files.
 The extension used for the catalog files is determined by the CatalogExtension property.
 The location of the catalog file is determined by the path designated for the applicable database when the database was created.
 Please see the Creating, Altering, or Dropping Configuration Objects topic for more information.
 Catalog Lock File The CatalogName property determines the root name (without extension) used by the engine for the database catalog lock files.
 The extension used for a catalog lock file is determined by the LockExtension property.
 The location of a catalog lock file is determined by the path designated for the applicable database when the database was created, and a catalog lock file is hidden, by default.
 Please see the Creating, Altering, or Dropping Configuration Objects topic for more information.
 Backup File The BackupExtension property determines the extension used for all backup files created by ElevateDB.
 Please see the Backing Up and Restoring Databases topic for more information.
 Update File The UpdateExtension property determines the extension used for all update files created by ElevateDB.
 Please see the Saving Updates To and Loading Updates From Databases topic for more information.
-Table Files The TableExtension determines the extension used for all table files used by ElevateDB, the TableIndexExtension determines the extension used for all table index files, the TableBlobExtension determines the extension used for all the extension ElevateDB da file.
-If the tab a table BLOB have a table p determined b database who es, and the TablePublishExtension determines used for all table publish files.
-Every table in an tabase has at least a table file and a table index ole contains BLOB columns, then it will also have file.
-If the table is published, then it will also publish file.
-The location of the table files is y the path designated for the applicable on the database was created.
-Please see the ering, or Dropping Configuration Objects topic for tion. --- ---
+Table Files The TableExtension determines the extension used for all table files used by ElevateDB, the TableIndexExtension determines the extension used for all table index files, the TableBlobExtension determines the extension used for all table BLOB files, and the TablePublishExtension determines the extension used for all table publish files.
+Every table in an ElevateDB database has at least a table file and a table index file.
+If the table contains BLOB columns, then it will also have a table BLOB file.
+If the table is published, then it will also have a table publish file.
+The location of the table files is determined by the path designated for the applicable database when the database was created.
+Please see the Creating, Altering, or Dropping Configuration Objects topic for more information. --